wscherphof/fastify-htmxample/README.md

 encrypted token) to the form where you can create your password to sign in.

-Note that if you connect to a Gmail account, you probably need to set it to allow for "less secure apps".
+Note that if you connect to a Gmail account, you probably need to set it to allow access from "less secure apps".

 ## URLs